dotmitsu/ansible-strongswan-vpn-easy-install/roles/strongswan/README.md

 Auth method EAP

 P.S.
-If you need to regenerate all certs, delete /etc/ipsec.d/private/ca-key.pem on remote host and ansible role automaticaly will regenerate all necessary keys at the next start of role.
+If you need to recreate all certs, delete /etc/ipsec.d/private/ca-key.pem on remote host and ansible role automaticaly will regenerate all necessary keys at the next start of role.

 OR